Marcus Schrenker

 Marcus Schrenker (born November 27, 1970) is a former American financial advisor.
 In 2009, he attempted to fake his own death due to personal, financial, and legal troubles.
 As a result, he was the subject of a multi-state, three-day manhunt.

-His wife Michelle divorced him, and after pleading guilty to federal charges he was sentenced to 51 months in prison and fined $905,000 in June 2009.
+After pleading guilty to federal charges he was sentenced to 51 months in prison and fined $905,000 in June 2009.
 In October 2010, after pleading guilty to state charges, he was sentenced to 10 additional and consecutive years in prison and fined $633,781.

 Background

 Schrenker grew up in Merrillville, Indiana, and attended Purdue University, where he met his wife.

 Prior to January 2009, Schrenker lived with his wife and three children in a $1 million waterfront house in Geist, a wealthy suburb of Indianapolis.
 He owned a plane and a Lexus.

 Schrenker was listed as the owner of three companies: Heritage Wealth Management Inc. (HWM), Icon Wealth Management, and Heritage Insurance Services, all listed at the same address.
 In December 2008 Schrenker and HWM were sued by another company that was trying to get back $1.4 million for commissions it had paid to Schrenker for selling insurance and annuity policies.